02 Nov When Should I See a Breast Care Specialist?

 Generally, when something has changed in a patient’s breast, all roads lead to a breast care specialist.
 After an internal medicine doctor or gynecologist discovers something abnormal in a patient’s breast, they refer the patient to a breast specialist for a diagnosis.
 In most cases, the patient will already have had a mammogram.
 The breast care specialist will perform further tests to determine whether the patient’s lump or other symptoms are signs of benign breast disease or breast cancer.

 A breast care specialist will typically perform an ultrasound and, if warranted, an ultrasound guided biopsy to diagnose the abnormality.
 Patients may also choose to undergo genetic testing to learn about their predisposition for cancer.

 If the specialist determines that removing breast tissue is warranted, he or she will then perform breast surgery.
 If the tissue is cancerous, the breast specialist will make a determination about whether a referral to a medical oncologist and/or a radiation oncologist would be beneficial to the patient.

 Why Choose a Fellowship-Trained Breast Surgeon?

-From General Surgeon to Breast Specialist: Dr. Thomas’ Path
+From General Surgeon to Breast Specialist: Dr. Thomas Williams’ Path

 Initially, she intended to pursue cardiovascular surgery.
 However, her path took a different turn during the third year of her surgical Residency.
 She met a young woman who had recently had a baby and had been diagnosed with breast cancer.
 It floored her that someone so young could have breast cancer.

-She followed that patient through her entire course of treatment, and the experience transformed Dr. Thomas’ vision for her future.
+She followed that patient through her entire course of treatment, and the experience transformed Dr. Thomas Williams’ vision for her future.
 After completing her surgical Residency, she pursued her Breast Fellowship at Yale and then went into private practice.

 Do You Have Breast Health Concerns?